subokita/Three.cpp-Rev-2/README.md

 Notifications:
 =======
 * After updating to XCode 6, seems like the library can't show anything on screen anymore.
 I'm investigating and working to fix it now.
 Please be patient.
+[Fixed it's just my silly mistake].
 * I found out there's something wrong with the shadow on the newest version, I'm working to fix it now.
 [QUICKLY FIXED, WILL REVISIT THE LOGIC IN THE FUTURE]